rbe549/rbe549.github.io/project3afall2023aerial.md

 <div class="fig fighighlight">
   <img src="/assets/2023/rbe595/p3/WindowWithAnnotation.png" width="100%">
   <div class="figcaption">
     Fig 3: The Window used in the experiments with annotation.
 Blue indicates checkerboard pattern.
-All the checkrboard squares are of the size of the yellow square as shown.
+All the checkerboard squares are of the size of the yellow square as shown.
   </div>
   <div style="clear:both;"></div>
 </div>